devzendo/transputer-emulator/README.md

 * Release for macOS is upgraded from El Capitan to Mojave.
 Untested on Catalina.
 * IServer -df (full debug) now enables all parts of the debug output.
 * Successfully runs hello.asm !
-* IServer now supports FPuts.
+* IServer now supports FPuts and the extended PutChar frame (used by eForth).
 * Added a "Hello World" example that uses the macro assembler's primary bootstrap include file. (see IServer/client-examples/hello-world-secondary-iserver)